-- Top-level window user is working with - System passes keyboard input to its thread's message queue - Process that created foreground window is a foreground process (has higher priority) - GetForegroundWindow to find it. - SetForegroundWindow activates window and brings it to foreground - Calling process can move window to foreground only if - it is a foreground process or was created by one - there is no foreground process - it received last input event - foreground state is unlocked LockSetForegroundWindow - foreground process allowed it to do so, e.g. AllowSetForegroundWindow, etc. - When foreground status of a process changes, WM_ACTIVATEAPP is sent to each top-level window.
+- Top-level window user is working with - System passes keyboard input to its thread's message queue - Process that created foreground window is a foreground process (has higher priority) - GetForegroundWindow to find it. - SetForegroundWindow activates window and brings it to foreground - Stealing foreground from another process has some restrictions (check docs!) - When foreground status of a process changes, WM_ACTIVATEAPP is sent to each top-level window.